-Pet waste was identified as a significant potential contributor of bacteria and nutrient loading in the watersheds.
+Pet waste was identified as a significant potential contributor of bacteria and nutrient loading in isolated the watersheds - primarily around population centers.
 Outreach and education are key components to proper pet waste management by owners.
-Increasing the amount of pet waste stations in public parks and apartment complexes will also increase the likelihood of proper waste disposal.
+Increasing the number of pet waste stations in public parks and apartment complexes will increase the likelihood of proper waste disposal but without education regarding the need for proper disposal behavior regarding pet waste disposal is unlikely to change.